ebiwonjumit/Weather-App-Python/README.md

 - **City not found**
   - Check the spelling of the city name
   - Try adding the country code after the city name (e.g., "London,UK")

+- **Git-related issues**
+  - "fatal: not a git repository": Make sure you're in the right directory
+  - "Permission denied": Ensure you have the correct permissions or use SSH keys
+  - "Cannot connect to GitHub": Check your internet connection

 ## 🔍 Learning Resources